 If the driver is responsible for the brake failure accident, we will likely also be able to hold the truck driver’s employer liable under vicarious liability laws.

 In some cases, the manufacturer or mechanic might be liable for an accident if a defective brake or improper maintenance caused the accident.

 Proving fault on the part of a manufacturer can be tricky because you must be able to prove that poor or defective brake design was the reason for the brake failure.
 This can require extensive research and fact-checking to show a correlation between accidents similar to yours and brakes, car models, or driving circumstances similar to those in which your accident occurred.

-If manufacturer defects or issues cannot be identified, we can look into maintenance and service issues that may have contributed to or caused the braking accident.
+If manufacturer defects or issues cannot be identified, a Lafayette semi-truck accident lawyer can look into maintenance and service issues that may have contributed to or caused the braking accident.

 We Are Here to Help You

 Laborde Earles Injury Lawyers has one goal, and that is to help you win your claim or lawsuit and recover from the damages–the physical, mental, financial, and property damages–that your brake accident caused.